-This domain covers a podiatric surgeon's responsibility to protect patients, others and the environment from harm.
-Podiatric surgeons are directly responsible for quality assurance, quality improvement and managing and responding to the risks inherent in podiatric surgery.
-It also addresses their responsibility for providing safe, effective and high-quality professional services to patients and other service users.
+This domain covers a podiatrist's responsibility to protect patients, others and the environment from harm.
+Podiatrists are directly responsible for quality assurance, quality improvement and managing and responding to the risks inherent in podiatry practice.
+This domain also addresses their responsibility for providing safe, effective and high-quality professional services to patients and other service users.